lgiordani/punch/docs/index.md

 * `finish_release`: a boolean which tells the VCS to commit the changes. (default: `True`)
 * `options`: a **dictionary** of VCS-specific options (see the relevant section below)
 * `include_files`: a list of files to include in the commit (see the relevant section below)
+* `include_all_files`: a boolean flag that when se includes all untracked files in the commit (see the relevant section below)

 #### git